claucvk/30_days_challenges_fe/README.md

 ## Technologies Used
 - HTML
-- CSS
+- CSS / CSS Grid
 - JavaScript/ Jquery / AJAX

 ## Issues
-- Improve UI looks.
+- I would like to the improve the UI looks.
+- Connecting and displaying properly the data on the page was hard.
+It helped being methodical and research on Internet possibles solutions to the problems  encountered.
+- Get a nice and clean structure could be tedious, but using CSS Grid make the task easier.